 - visit to Muxía, Fisterra, Fervenza do Ézaro, Carnota y Muros

 - Touristic guide

--Meals and drinks (the guide will take you to a restaurant and you´ll be able to choose your menu)
+- Food and drinks (the guide will take you to a restaurant where you’ll be able to choose your menu)

 The itinerary of the trip may vary due to adverse weather conditions, monuments opening hours, special events or any other cause unrelated to the organization